Imran4424/iOS-InterviewQuestions/Swift.md

 ### What is a closure in Swift?

 A closure is a self-contained block of functionality that can be passed around and used in your code.
+It it much like an unnamed function.

 ```swift
 { (parameters) -> returnType in